badlydrawnrob/anki/docs/styleguide/index.md

 - A table of contents (keep lines short, not part of CommonMark)

 ```
+ⓘ Preferred styleguide below
-ⓘ Preferred structure below (list OR table — only one per card!)
+ⓘ List OR table (not both in one card)

-> **Key learning point ...**
+> **Key answer learning point in bold** with some extra
-> With essential detail: it's nice to bold the key part.
+> essential detail (it's nice to bold a few key answer words).

 - `function()` optional stepper (1)
 - `variable` with next step (2)